Tunous/SwipeActionView/README.md

 The only exception is that you shouldn't add click listeners for background views.
 This library wasn't designed to add support for this behavior.
 If it's possible then, that's only a positive side effect.
 You are better of with using libraries such as [AndroidSwipeLayout] instead.

 # <a id="attr">Attributes</a>

-#### <a id="attr-alwaysDrawBackground">`app:sav_alwaysDrawBackground="true|false"`</a>
-To reduce overdraw `SwipeActionView` only draws parts of the main background and background views which become visible due to swipe gesture.
-This is not always what you want as it could break any container views with transparency.
-A good example where you would want to use this attribute is when you had `CardView` as your container.

 #### <a id="attr-rippleTakesPadding">`app:sav_rippleTakesPadding="true|false"`</a>
 If you want ripple effect to take padding together with container view you can set this attribute to true.